-9 Mental Health Symptoms You Should Never Ignore
+9 Mental Health Symptoms You Shouldn't Ignore

 What kinds of mental health symptoms should prompt you to call your GP and immediately schedule a mental health evaluation?
 Whatever you're imagining, it's probably more extreme than many of the actual signs that indicate that you're dealing with serious mental health issues that need professional care.
 People often neglect their brains far longer than they would their bodies if they were in a similar state of pain or distress, sometimes because they're afraid of being labeled "crazy" or of being put on medication; but the reality is that mental health problems, if left untreated, can cause quite serious havoc, or even danger, to your life.
 So if you're struggling with any of the symptoms below — or any other mental health symptoms that feel hard to deal with — it's always worth finding a sympathetic medical professional who can answer your questions and guide you towards treatment.

 If you're experiencing mental health distress but are not able to get to a doctor, contact a mental health hotline, like the National Alliance on Mental illness is at 800-950-6264, Mental Health American is at 800-969-6642, or the Panic Disorder Information Hotline is at 800-64-PANIC.
 You can also try local hotlines affiliated with medical centers in your area.
 But no matter what choice you go with, investigate all your options for finding professional diagnosis and help; this isn't a situation where you should rely on social media for information or self-diagnose with WebMD.